arancaytar/aran-web/source/utilities/password.html.md

 ## Format

-Many systems use incompetently written password authentication, and therefore do not allow passwords to contain spaces (or, in some exceptionally egregious cases, require mixed case, numbers, special characters or even restrict the maximum length).
+Many systems use incompetently written password authentication, and therefore do not allow passwords to contain spaces (or, in other cases, enforce security theater policies, such as mixed case or numbers, or actively sabotage security by limiting the maximum length).

-My suggestion for the first problem is to set the delimiter to some other character (like `.` or `-`, which also takes care of the fourth problem), for the second to capitalize the first letter of each word (an easily memorable rule), for the third or fourth to simply append `1!` (pronounced "FU"), and for the fifth to completely refuse to use that system if at all possible.
+My suggestion for the first problem is to set the delimiter to some other character (like `.` or `-`, which also takes care of the fourth problem), for the second to capitalize the first letter of each word (an easily memorable rule) or append `1!` (pronounced "FU"), and for the fifth to completely refuse to use that system if at all possible.

-In all five cases, it is also my suggestion to teach good programming to whomever is in charge of building or maintaining that system.

 ## Security